dpodium-roc/pipwave_WooCommerce_Plugin/pipwave-woocommerce/readme.txt

 All you need to do is link your payment account with pipwave, configure your pipwave API key and secret in your WooCommerce store and it's done!

+<h3>Notes</h3>
+For merchant who using same pipwave account in MULTIPLE sites, kindly prefix your order number to prevent duplicate order number issue.

 == Installation ==

 1. Download pipwave WooCommerce.